History of Toronto: 20th century

 The Great Fire of Toronto of 1904 was a large fire that destroyed much of Downtown Toronto.

 By 1900, the centre of business had moved west of the historical Town of York site.
 A new downtown to the west of Yonge and King Streets was built.
 The City of Toronto moved into a new City Hall, built at the head of Bay Street at Queen Street.
 Much of this new downtown was destroyed in the Great Toronto Fire of 1904, but it was quickly rebuilt, with new taller buildings.
 South of downtown, the railways dominated most of the lands.
 A new viaduct was built to carry the main lines and eliminate the many at-level crossings.
 A single Union Station was built to replace the several railway stations of the rail lines.
 It sat empty for a while over disagreements between government and the rail companies.
+In 1917, the Toronto Hockey Club (eventually the Toronto Maple Leafs) was founded.

 The Don River has an especially deep ravine, cutting off the east of the city at most points north of the lakeshore.
 This was addressed in October 1918, when the construction of the Prince Edward Viaduct, was finalized, linking Bloor Street on the western side of the ravine with Danforth Avenue on the east.
 The designer, Edmund Burke, fought long and hard to have a lower deck added to the bridge for trains, a cost the city was not willing to provide for.
 Nevertheless, he finally got his way, and thereby saved the city millions of dollars when the Toronto Transit Commission (TTC) subway started using the deck in 1966.

 Construction for the Prince Edward Viaduct in 1916.

 Entrepreneurship was exemplified by the career of John Northway (1848–1926).
 Beginning as a tailor in a small town, he moved to Toronto and soon developed a chain of department stores.
 His innovations in the sewing and marketing of ladies' wear enabled the emergence of a Canadian ladies' garment industry.
 Northway pioneered modern business methods and accounting methods.
 He innovated as well in labour relations, as a pioneer in sickness and accident compensation and profit-sharing schemes.
 A millionaire by 1910, he played a leading role in Toronto's civic life.

 In 1923, two researchers at the University of Toronto, J.J.R.
 Macleod (1876–1935) and Frederick Banting (1891–1941), shared the Nobel prize in Medicine for their 1921 discovery of insulin, putting Toronto on the world map of advanced science.

 From 1926 to 1936, Toronto lawyer, financier, and practical joker Charles Vance Millar created the Great Stork Derby, a contest in which women had to give birth to the most babies within a ten-year period after his death, in order to qualify for an unusual bequest in his will for a residue of his significant estate.